SGierszewski/hutello/README.md

 > Find all dog daycare places in town

 My Hutello App helps the user find all dog daycare places in town.
-The user can create a detailed profile for him/her and one or more dogs.
+The user can create a detailed profile for them and one or more dogs.
 A search function lets the user search all places in a given city, provides detailed info for a single "HuTa" ("Hundetagesstätte" in German) and offers the possibility to send a request to a chosen HuTa.

 Screenshot of the Login page: